pm0102/House-Price-Prediction/README.md

 * Matplotlib for data visualization
 * Sklearn for model building
 * Google Colaboratory Notebook
-* Python flask for http server
-* HTML/CSS/Javascript for UI

 ## Steps
 1. We will first build a model using sklearn and linear regression using banglore home prices dataset from kaggle.com.